 There are also rules about what they can and can’t do when they are on the property.

-Renters must let rental providers and agents enter if they are legally allowed to, and they have given the renter proper notice.
+Renters must let rental providers and agents enter if they are legally allowed and have given proper notice to the renter.

 The rental provider must compensate the renters where the house is being sold and they are entering the property to hold an open inspection or show the house to a prospective buyer or lender.

 Entering the property means coming onto the property as a whole.
 This can include the garden or outside of the property, not just the inside.

 There are different rules for park operators’ and site owners’ entry rights and obligations and rooming house operator entry rights and obligations.